 When County Councils came into being in the late 1880s, they were charged with maintaining `main’ roads, roughly 25% of the highway network.
 It became common practice for day-to-day maintenance to be undertaken by a number of roadmen, each appointed to maintain a length of road.
 This gave rise to the term “the Lengthsman”.
 Over time greater mechanisation and centralisation replaced Lengthsman with area-based work teams, controlled from County offices and depots.

 In 2000 Herefordshire Council launched a local initiative, the `Lengthsman Scheme’, to devolve some minor highway works to Parish Councils.
 The scheme provides each participating parish with a small delegated budget to cover highway maintenance on their local roads, excluding any `A’ roads.
 Most Parishes, including Holme Lacy, use the delegated budget to employ a local contractor to undertake the works.

 The scheme has proved extremely popular.
 In 2000, six parishes joined the scheme.
 By 2005 there were 50 participating parishes.
-Holme Lacy joined the scheme formally on [date] when our Lengthsman began his duties.
+Holme Lacy joined the scheme formally and our Lengthsman began his duties.